okashakhan4141/ngx-intl-telephone-input/projects/ngx-intl-telephone-input/README.md

 ## Comparison with other libraries

 Although, there are a lot of packages out there but this package has a slight advantange over them.
 The `first` one being dependencies.
-The package is inspired from [NgxIntlTelInput](https://www.npmjs.com/package/ngx-intl-tel-input) `(Do check them as well)` that has 2 dependencies but this package has only 1 dependency and that too for formatting and validations.
+The package is inspired by [NgxIntlTelInput](https://www.npmjs.com/package/ngx-intl-tel-input) `(Do check them as well)` that has 2 dependencies but this package has only 1 dependency and that too for formatting and validations.

 The `second` one is the way **ngx-intl-telephone-input** formats user input.
 For example when user inputs any number, the formatter formats the user input based on `NATIONAL OR INTERNATIONAL` (according to selection) and checks the validation of input on evry keystroke and gives feedback to user as well.